Summer Fun on the Cape Cod Canal Bike Path

 The path is 7 miles each way.
 To me, 14 miles is the perfect distance – long enough for a decent workout, but not exhausting like some of the other 30-50 mile paths we have completed.
 The views at the end of the path are quite scenic.
 In the picture below you can see the tugboat arriving.

 For those who prefer to relax, there are plenty of picnic tables and shady spots to take in the beautiful scenery.
 Many people were just sitting out relaxing with their beach chairs, coolers, and reading material.
 You can either sit down by the bike path in the grassy area between the path and water, or on top by the picnic tables.
+Lots of wildlife inhabit the canal including seals which occasionally make an appearance.
+Also, it’s a great bird watching destination with ospreys sighted frequently during the summer months.

 I would definitely add the Cape Cod Canal Path to your list of Cape Cod vacation activities.
 Whether you feel like taking a bike ride, jog, walk, or just relaxing, you are bound to have a great afternoon.